-- A clinical care coordinator will meet with you to explain the program's services to ensure your baby's comfort and support your family.
-She will also introduce you to the team members.
+- A clinical care coordinator - who will meet with you to explain the program's services to ensure your baby's comfort and support your family.

 - A social worker will meet with you to let you know about available resources to help you celebrate your baby's life and collect memories.
-Moreover, the social worker will help coordinate your preferences while in the hospital and help connect you with community resources.
+The social worker will also help coordinate your preferences while in the hospital and help connect you with community resources.

 - A child life specialist will meet with you to provide support to your baby and your family, including sibling support and memory-making.

 - Pastoral care is available to meet with you to provide spiritual and emotional support for you and your family.